overminder/rustc-link-lib-bug/README.md

 - Set `rust-bar-sys`'s `cargo:rustc-link-lib` `kind` to be `static`.
 - Remove the `kind` option in `rust-foo-sys`'s `cargo:rustc-link-lib` flag.
 - Swap the `cargo:rustc-link-lib` flags in `rust-bar-sys` so that `libbar` comes before `libfoo`. ([e.g., swap the 3rd and the 4th line here](https://github.com/overminder/rustc-link-lib-bug/blob/3b8918554e047d700a7fec185c6c0bf9e9896e03/rust-bar-sys/build.rs))
-  * This does look like a typical static library link order issue...
+  * This does look like a typical static library link order issue.
+Indeed, I suspect that `lld` works because it doesn't require the static libraries to be passed in the correct order (this can be verified by changing the 5th line in [Makefile](Makefile) to use `lld` and `make native/main`)